 If you visit Kotor Bay with a rental car, make sure your unit has a parking space.
 Parking is at a premium here.
 These beautiful towns were created and designed long before cars, and so there aren’t many places to park.
 We’ve seen cars lining up and waiting outside lots, with drivers sitting in their cars waiting for their turn to enter the parking lot.

-Somehow the system works – you’ll be able to get from point A to B without too much time or money.
+Somehow the system works – overall.
+You’ll be able to get from point A to B without too much time or money.
 Relatively speaking, $7 for a cab won’t put you in the poor house if you do it once in awhile.
 For vacationers, this is no problem.
 The charges are reasonable when you compare what you would pay in other places like Barcelona or Rome.

 Luckily for us, we don’t need to do much but enjoy this unbeatable view!